Skip to main content

 claim_craftA

 Bank every matured craft batch on a cell you own into its resource balance.
 Requires a session — call authenticate first.
-Claiming with nothing matured is a no-op success; a fully-claimed process frees its slot.
+With at least one craft process on the cell, claiming nothing matured is a no-op success; claiming on a cell that has no craft processes is an error.
+A fully-claimed process frees its slot.
 Check what is claimable first with get_craft_status.

 get_mining_statusA